leaf-ai/studio-go-runner/docs/interface.md

 ## Audience

-This document is intended for developers who wish to implement runners to process studioml work, or implement clients that generate work for studioml runners.
+This document is intended for developers who wish to implement runners to process StudioML work, or implement clients that generate work for StudioML runners.

 ## Runners